CompGenomeLab/xr-ds-seq-snakemake/README.md

     - `link`: The url of the reference fasta file to be retrieved.
 The file should be gzipped.

+    - If the genome file is already downloaded, `link` parameter can be set as an empty string.
+The genome file should be stored in `resources/ref_genomes/{build}/` named as `genome_{build}.fa` where `{build}` should be the string given in `build` parameter.

+    - In addition, if bowtie2 indexing is completed as well, it can be stored in `resources/ref_genomes/{build}/Bowtie2/`, with files having `genome_{build}` prefix.
+However, since snakemake re-runs a rule if an input file is modified, one should check the modification date of the index files - date must be older than that of genome file - to prevent overwriting the already prepared index files.

 <br>

 ## Usage